Anthony Zinni: Personal life

 On June 26, 2009, General Anthony (Tony) Zinni (USMC ret.), then a member of the BAE Systems, Inc. Board, has been appointed Chairman of the BAE Systems, Inc. Board and, pending appointment of a permanent successor to Walt Havenstein, Acting President and CEO of BAE Systems, Inc. Tony will also join the BAE Systems Executive Committee in his capacity as Acting President and CEO of BAE Systems, Inc.

 General Zinni also serves or has served on the board of Kaseman which has teamed up with Blackwater to pursue security work for the State Department.

 Since 2011, Anthony Zinni is a member of the board of the Peace Research Endowment.

 Political involvement

-An effort to get him to run for the U.S. Senate has stalled indefinitely, Zinni having said he will never run for office.
+Efforts to get him to run for the U.S. Senate have gone nowhere.
+Zinni has said he would never run for office.
 He says his decision to endorse President George W. Bush in 2000 was a mistake, and in 2003, indicated that he plans to avoid politics in the future.
 However, on March 3, 2006, Zinni joined fellow former United States Marines General Joseph P. Hoar, Lt.
 General Greg Newbold, Lt.
 General Frank Petersen, and Congressman Jack Murtha in endorsing fellow former U.S. Marine and Secretary of the Navy Jim Webb for U.S. Senate in Virginia.
-Zinni had been floated as a possible vice presidential running mate of Barack Obama, the 2008 presidential nominee of the Democratic Party.
+Zinni had been floated as a possible vice presidential running mate of Barack Obama, in 2008.